mhvk/baseband/docs/baseband/tutorials/getting_started.rst

 produce 3-dimensional arrays.

-If you want to know the shape of a single complete sample - the set of samples from all available threads and channels for a given point in time - it is accessible through::
+If you want to know the shape of a single complete sample - the set of samples from all available threads, channels, etc., for a given point in time - it is accessible through::

     >>> fh.sample_shape